GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

 ### Using the functional API

 Suppose that you defined and trained a Keras model.
 The model object is stored in the variable `model`.
-You can define and compile a wrapper model `wrapper_model` unsing the Kearas's functional API as below:
+You can define and compile a wrapper model `wrapper_model` using the Kearas's functional API as below:

         key = layers.Input(shape=(), name='key', dtype='int32')
         pred = layers.Concatenate(name='prediction_with_key')(